KumarBoste/PowerBI_Fundraising_Analysis_Project/README.md

-# FundRaising Analysis Project Using PowerBI
+# Fundraising Analysis Project Using PowerBI